Craving grows like a vine

 Much and unsound drivel drives away good use of one's time, for one thing.
 Self-Realization Fellowship has published Yogananda books - some too bulky, other quite large, and some thin and tiny.
 You may think Yogananda books are just right, but there is another side to the story: Some of his books are of a kind that makes you wonder why they are sold.

 He writes he was sent to the West at the best of his guru and other gurus to spread liberating techniques of yoga.
 He did that too, but at a price.
-He also talked and talked in town after town, and wrote bible-looking poetry, affirmations and capsules - paragrams, as his fellowship published them as.
+He also talked and talked in town after town, and wrote bible-like poetry, affirmations and capsules - paragrams, as his fellowship published them as.

 If wordiness squeezes away time that could be far better spent, for example in deepening meditation, it is hardly a good thing.
 If that sort of wordiness weakens the time for your mission, and its impact - to spread techniques and the good forms of yoga lifestyle that go along with them - there is a deflection, small or large.
 And if the wordiness serves to give yoga a bad reputation, as with Yogananda in Miami in 1928, there could be other areas of improvement too.